Wandance: Anime

 In August 2024, an anime television series adaptation was announced.
-It is produced by Madhouse and Cyclone Graphics, and directed by Michiya Kato, who also handles the screenplays and VFX, with Satoshi Tasaki and Taiki Imamura as both character designers and chief animation directors, and Riehata as the dance producer.
+It was produced by Madhouse and Cyclone Graphics, and directed by Michiya Kato, who also handled the screenplays and VFX, with Satoshi Tasaki and Taiki Imamura as both character designers and chief animation directors, and Riehata as the dance producer.
 The series also features original insert songs, including "Kujira", performed by Yaffle featuring Sahnya alongside other songs by Yujin Aramaki, Alisa, Black Boboi, Daigo Sakuragi, Funi, GZO, Hidetake Takayama, Jazztronik, JiN and Seann Bowe, Jua, Kazutake Takeuchi, Marcello Jonno, Michael Yano a.k.a ARK, Monjoe, Riehata, Rikki, Shinichi Osawa, Shinichiro Maruyama, Toru Ishikawa, Uru, Weauxmaque, Wez Atlas, alongside existing songs from Scatman John with music composed by Naoki "naotyu" Chiba.
-The series premiered on October 8, 2025, on the IMAnimation W programming block on TV Asahi and its affiliates.
+The series aired from October 8 to December 24, 2025, on the IMAnimation W programming block on TV Asahi and its affiliates.
 The opening theme is "Stare In Wonder", performed by Be:First, while the ending theme is "Wondrous", performed by Elsee.

 The series is streaming on Disney+ worldwide and on Hulu in the United States.
-An English dub is set to premiere on Hulu in November 2025.
+An English dub premiered on Hulu in November 2025.